 Deepfake Fraud: The Ferrari Scandal

-identity verification software for deepfake fraud Ferrari case
+Identity verification software for deepfake fraud ferrari case

 Bloomberg reported a story on July 26th that shook the media and alerted businesses across the world to the threat of AI-powered deepfake fraud.
 The story outlined how a high-powered executive at Ferrari almost fell victim to a sophisticated deepfake scam in which a caller was able to replicate the voice of Benedetto Vigna, Ferrari’s CEO.
 With global businesses standing to lose millions, this piece of news has underlined the importance of implementing advanced Identity Verification software and protocols within all operations.